galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 >    - In *"Final Estimator"*:
 >        - *"Choose the module that contains target estimator"*: `sklearn.ensemble`
 >            - *"Choose estimator class"*: `GradientBoostingRegressor`
+>            - *"Type in parameter settings if different from default"*: `random_state=42`
->    - In *"Output the final estimator instead?"*: `Final Estimator`
+>        - In *"Output parameters for searchCV?"*: `Yes`
 >
->      We choose `Final Estimator` as we have only the estimator and no preprocessor and need only the parameters of the estimator.
+>      The `Ranomd_state` could be set to any arbitrary integer number.
+The purpose is to make determistic and therefore reproducible result.
 >
 {: .hands_on}

-### Extract hyperparameters

-We use the **Estimator attributes** tool to get a list of different hyperparameters of the estimator.
-This tool creates a tabular file with a list of all the different hyperparameters of the preprocessors and estimators.
-This tabular file will be used in the **Hyperparameter search** tool to populate the list of hyperparameters with their respective (default) values.

-> ### {% icon hands_on %} Hands-on: Estimator attributes
->
-> 1. **Estimator attributes** {% icon tool %} with the following parameters:
->    - {% icon param-files %} *"Choose the dataset containing estimator/pipeline object"*:  `final estimator builder` file (output of **Pipeline builder** {% icon tool %})
->    - *"Select an attribute retrieval type"*: `Estimator - get_params()`
->
-{: .hands_on}

 ### Search for the best values of hyperparameters

-After extracting the parameter names from the **Pipeline builder** file, we will use the **Hyperparameter search** tool to find the best values for each hyperparameter.
+After the **New Pipeline/Estimator** and its tunable hyperparameters are produced, we will use the **Hyperparameter search** tool to find the best values for each hyperparameter.
 These values will lead us to create the best model based on the search space chosen for each hyperparameter.
 We use only one parameter `n_estimators` of `Gradient boosting` regressor for this task.
 This parameter specifies the number of boosting stages the learning process has to go through.
 The default value of `n_estimators` for this regressor is `100`.
 However, we are not sure if this gives the best accuracy.
 Therefore, it is important to try setting this parameter to different values to find the optimal one.
 We choose some values which are less than `100` and a few more than `100`.
 The hyperparameter search will look for the optimal number of estimators and gives the best-trained model as one of the outputs.
 This model is used in the next step to predict age in the test dataset.

 > ### {% icon details %} 5-fold cross-validation
 >
 > This is a model validation technique which estimates the performance of a predictive model on an unseen dataset.
 A dataset is divided into `5` folds and these folds are categorized into training and validation sets.
 The idea of cross-validation is shown in figure [3](#figure-3).
 The complete dataset is divided into `5` equal parts.
-80% of the dataset is used for training and the remaining 20% is used for validating the performance of training.
-This is done for `5` folds/iterations; each time the validation set (20% of the dataset) is different.
+4 out of the 5 parts are used for training and the remaining 1 part is used for validating the performance of training.
+This is done for `5` folds/iterations; each time the validation set (1/5 of the dataset) is different.
 In all five folds, the complete dataset is used for training and validation.
 The final validation performance is averaged over `5` folds.
 >
 > ![5fold_cv](../../images/age-prediction-with-ml/5fold_cv.png "5-fold cross validation. ")
 >The image demonstrates how the 5-fold cross-validation works.
 The complete dataset is divided into 5 equal parts/folds.
 4 parts (80%) of the data (training set shown in yellow) are used for training the model and the remaining one part is used for evaluating (validation set shown in blue) the trained model.
 This is repeated for 5 times till every part/fold is used as the validation set.
 The accuracies computed for different validation folds are averaged to give 5-fold cross-validation accuracy.